nangkyeong/prj_COMPATH/README.md

 # Project COMPATH

-COMPATH was a team project for a web platform that provides job seekers with more information of Korean companies.
+COMPATH is a team project for a web platform that provides job seekers with more information of Korean companies.

 In this repository, you can find 3 features as follows.